johnlevidy/fantasia/rewritetodo.md

 - [ ] clean up extra fields on inputtask
 - [ ] handle start / end dates on expanding parallelizable tasks
 - [ ] Use metadata / m consistently throughout

+# Separate bucket of notifications
+- [ ] "needs to start soon but not in progress"